MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Remove-Label.md

 ```

 ### -ForceDeletion
-The ForceDeletion switch forces the removal of the label.
+The ForceDeletion switch forces the removal of the sensitivity label.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter